-Make certain your mobile is turned off and not just on 'silent'.
+Make certain your mobile / cell phone is turned off and not just on 'silent'.

 STARTING YOUR INTERVIEW

 When an interviewer comes out to call you in, walk up to beside the interviewer and make a friendly, small-talk, comment.
-Subtly, take on a similar posture as the interviewer.
+Subtly, take on a similar posture as that of the interviewer.

 Have your 'short and punchy' CV on top of any documents you are carrying, so that you have it to hand as a comfort, and in case you get a blank.

-Have approximately six extra copies of of these 'short and punchy' CVs next on your pile.
-If you know how many will be on the Panel, bring sufficient for everyone, plus a few spares.
+Have approximately six extra copies of these 'short and punchy' CVs next on your pile.
+If you know how many shall be on the Panel, bring sufficient for everyone, plus a few spares.

 DO NOT distract the Panel from listening to you give your spiel, and remember to speak to each of them.
 Speak slowly and clearly ~ sometimes, people speak very fast when nervous.